Shibaayan/twitter_sentiment_analyzer/README.md

 2) Press Shift + right-click
 3) click on "Open PowerShell window here" a PowerShell window will open
-4) type "python libs.py" and press enter. modules will be installed one by one automatically.
+4) type "python libs.py" and press 'enter'. modules will be installed one by one automatically.

 You have to do this step only once in your pc.